Heat Transfer Pen for Hand Embroidery

 Using a transfer pen takes a few things, a great pen with a fine tip, tracing paper, heat, and pressure.

-This video will help you get reliable results each time you transfer your images.
-One of my favorite references for anything embroidery-related, I check out with Sublime Stitching suggests.
-I know this video is a little long, and I promise to update it once I have some help and don’t have to do it all on my own.
+This video will help you get reliable results when transferring your images.
+I check out one of my favorite references for anything embroidery-related with Sublime Stitching suggests.
+I know this video is a little long, and I promise to update it once I have some help and don’t have to do it all alone.

 But for now, this is a great way to know or learn how to use a heat transfer pen for your embroidery creations; heat transfer pens can be fine-tipped or bold and broad.
-I love the fine tips due to not wanting people to see the transfer under the stitches.
+I love the fine tips due not to want people to see the transfer under the stitches.